What better way to kick off winter comfort food season than with that old fan favorite, basic tomato soup?

 After 30 minutes has elapsed and soup is of desirable thickness, puree everything in a blender or food processor until smooth.

 Set soup aside in a large, preheated serving bowl.
 Combine all of the ingredients into the rinsed out blender or food processor and puree until smooth.
 You may require more than ½ c olive oil to achieve this, depending on the size of the herb bundles.

 Serve the soup hot with a generous scoop of herb puree, or yogurt, or both.
 Croutons or grilled cheese are advisable.

 Not to brag, but I’m pretty sure I got the last few peaches of the season from my local farm stand.
 After a little bit of dreaming about all the flavors that play nice with peaches, I arrived at this whiskey peach bread pudding recipe–an homage to summer’s end!

-I showed up looking for the last of summer’s beautiful stone fruits, not quite ready to say goodbye to the sun just yet…I browsed the boxes of produce laid out under their red and white striped tent, snatching up some beautiful Italian plums and passing up the apples and pears.
+I showed up at the farm stand looking for the last of summer’s beautiful stone fruits, not quite ready to say goodbye to the sun just yet…I browsed the boxes of produce laid out under their red and white striped tent, snatching up some beautiful Italian plums and passing up the apples and pears.
 (There will be many weeks of apples and pears to come.
 Julia Child’s pear tart is on my mind, but that won’t feel right until mid-to-late November, at the soonest.
 For now, let me cling to summer like I’m clinging to my 20s.)